IBM/smart-email-support/README.md

 # Flow
 ![Architecture](images/Architecture.png)

-1. Deploy custom model, built using Watson Knowledge Studio , to Watson Natural Language Understanding.
+1. Deploy custom model, built for telecom use cases using Watson Knowledge Studio, to Watson Natural Language Understanding.
-2. Node-RED flow polls for new emails and retrieves new emails, if any.
+2. Node-RED flow gets (polls) for customer emails and retrieves them.
-3. Node-RED flow retrieves customer data from Cloudant database.
+3. Customers are validated by matching customer email id and customer data available in Cloudant database for customer records.
-4. Watson NLU identifies entities in email.
+4. Information (entities like name, phone number) in emails are identified using Watson NLU.
-5. Get intent of email using Watson NLC.
+5. Intent (or service request type) of email is identified using Watson NLC.
-6. Email details, entities, intent are all stored in database.
+6. Email content, entities, intent are saved in Cloudant email database for each request.
-7. User accesses application deployed on IBM cloud.
+7. Customer support user accesses nodejs application deployed on IBM cloud.
-8. Application gets email data from database.
+8. Application fetches emails, entities and intents from Cloudant email database.
-9. Auto composed emails can be sent to users.
+9. Responses to email are auto populated (auto composed) and customer support user can just click the send button to send response to customer.

 ## Included components

-* [Watson Knowledge Studio](https://console.bluemix.net/docs/services/knowledge-studio/index.html#wks_overview_full): Use IBM Watson™ Knowledge Studio to create a machine-learning model that understands the linguistic nuances, meaning, and relationships specific to your industry or to create a rule-based model that finds entities in documents based on rules that you define.
+* [Watson Knowledge Studio](https://console.bluemix.net/docs/services/knowledge-studio/index.html#wks_overview_full): Use IBM Watson™ Knowledge Studio(WKS) to create a machine-learning model that understands the linguistic nuances, meaning, and relationships specific to your industry or to create a rule-based model that finds entities in documents based on rules that you define.
 * [Watson Natural Language Understanding](https://www.ibm.com/watson/services/natural-language-understanding/): A IBM Cloud service that can analyse text to extract meta-data from content such as concepts, entities, keywords, categories, sentiment, emotion, relations, semantic roles, using natural language understanding.
 * [Watson Natural Language Classifier](https://www.ibm.com/watson/services/natural-language-classifier/): The Natural Language Classifier service applies cognitive computing techniques to return the best matching classes for a sentence or phrase.
 * [Node-RED](https://console.bluemix.net/docs/starters/Node-RED/nodered.html#nodered): Node-RED provides a browser-based flow editor that makes it easy to wire together devices, APIs, and online services by using the wide range of nodes in the palette.
 * [SDK of Node.js](https://console.bluemix.net/docs/runtimes/nodejs/index.html#nodejs_runtime): The Node.js runtime on IBM® Cloud is powered by the sdk-for-nodejs buildpack.
 The sdk-for-nodejs buildpack provides a complete runtime environment for Node.js apps.
-* [Cloudant](https://console.bluemix.net/catalog/services/cloudant): IBM Cloudant is a fully managed JSON document database.
+* [IBM Cloudant](https://console.bluemix.net/catalog/services/cloudant): IBM Cloudant is a fully managed JSON document database.

 ## Featured technologies